Threshold theorem: Explanation

 gates (for some constant c) on hardware whose components fail with probability at most p, provided p is below some constant threshold, $p < p_{\rm th}$, and given reasonable assumptions about the noise in the underlying hardware.

 Threshold theorems for classical computation have the same form as above, except for classical circuits instead of quantum.
 The proof strategy for quantum computation is similar to that of classical computation: for any particular error model (such as having each gate fail with independent probability p), use error correcting codes to build better gates out of existing gates.
 Though these "better gates" are larger, and so are more prone to errors within them, their error-correction properties mean that they have a lower chance of failing than the original gate (provided p is a small-enough constant).
 Then, one can use these better gates to recursively create even better gates, until one has gates with the desired failure probability, which can be used for the desired quantum circuit.
 According to quantum information theorist Scott Aaronson:"The entire content of the Threshold Theorem is that you're correcting errors faster than they're created.
 That's the whole point, and the whole non-trivial thing that the theorem shows.
 That's the problem it solves."

 Threshold value in practice

 Current estimates put the threshold for the surface code on the order of 1%, though estimates range widely and are difficult to calculate due to the exponential difficulty of simulating large quantum systems.
-At a 0.1% probability of a depolarizing error, the surface code would require approximately 1,000-10,000 physical qubits per logical data qubit, though more pathological error types could change this figure drastically.
+At a 0.1% probability of a depolarizing error, the surface code would require approximately 1,000–10,000 physical qubits per logical data qubit, though more pathological error types could drastically change this figure.